mfgpker/Projects/Graphs/README.md

 **Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.

 **Dijkstra’s Algorithm** - Create a program that finds the shortest path through a graph using its edges.

+**Minimum Spanning Tree** - Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible.